 Add server domaincontroller.exampledomain.local iburst

-to /etc/ntp.conf below
+to /etc/ntp.conf

 # pool.ntp.org maps to about 1000 low-stratum NTP servers.
 Your server will